JangamDinesh/Tic-Tac-Toe/README.md

 # Tic-tac-toe using C++
 This is a two player game.
-Player 1 marks ‘X’ and player 2 marks ‘Y’
+Player 1 marks ‘X’ and player 2 marks ‘O’
 The first player to match a row/column/diagonal will win else the game is drawn.